Common North Carolina Workplace Accidents

 Many jobs in North Carolina carry the risk of workplace accidents.
 Records of workplace fatalities from the North Carolina Department of Labor’s Occupational Safety and Health Division (OSH) for the last several years show fatal jobsite accidents in virtually every field.

-The U.S. Bureau of Labor Statistics (BLS) said in October 2012 that nearly 3 million non-fatal workplace injuries and illnesses were reported by private industry employers in 2011.
+The U.S. Bureau of Labor Statistics (BLS) said in October 2021 that nearly 2.6 million non-fatal workplace injuries and illnesses were reported by private industry employers.
 More than half were serious enough to require days away from work, transfer to a different job or restricted work duties.

 Workplace accidents injure workers and cause them to be unable to work every day.
 When a North Carolina worker is injured on the job, or when a worker dies in a job-site accident, workers’ compensation benefits are supposed to help during the worker’s or surviving family’s recovery.